 "Is there anybody I can call for you?
 Do you know their phone number?"
 Again, Edgar looked helpless.
 He had seen Meredith and Shelley using phones before, and he understood what she was referring to, but he didn't have a clue how a phone worked or what a phone number even was.

-"What does 'not really' mean?"
+"Oh come now, everybody has somebody.
 For a long time, Edgar didn't say anything.

 "If I may ask, are you from England?"
 The ridiculousness of the question baffled him for a moment.
 Slowly he shook his head.